University of Miami: Edward T. Foote II (1981 until 2000)

 In 1981, Edward T. Foote II, then dean of Washington University School of Law, was appointed the University of Miami's fourth president.
-Under Foote's leadership, the university continued and accelerated its objective of attracting elite faculty and students.
-As part of the university's strategic plan under Foote's leadership, the university consciously limited and even reduced the number of its undergraduates with a conscientious focus on quality alone.
-He also led a successful effort to convert on-campus student housing into a system of residential colleges and the university launched its largest fundraising campaign to date, a five-year, $400 million campaign that began in 1984 and ultimately substantially exceeded that goal, raising $517.5 million, and the University of Miami began being cited as one of the nation's premier universities.
-Under Foote, the University of Miami's endowment expanded almost ten-fold from $47.4 million in 1981 to $465.2 million in 2000.
+Under Foote's leadership, the university focused on attracting high-quality faculty and students, and consciously limited or reduced undergraduate admissions as part of its strategic plan.
+Foote also oversaw the conversion of on-campus student housing into residential colleges and the university launch of its largest fundraising campaign to date, a five-year, $400 million campaign that began in 1984 and exceeded that goal, raising $517.5 million.
+Foote established three new schools: the School of Architecture, the School of Communication, and the School of International Studies.

+During Foote's tenure, the university's endowment increased nearly ten-fold, growing from $47.4 million in 1981 to $465.2 million in 2000.

 Donna Shalala (2000 until 2015)

-Foote was succeeded by Donna Shalala, former chancellor of the University of Wisconsin–Madison from 1988 to 1993 and U.S. Secretary of Health and Human Services from 1993 to 2001.
-Shalala was named the University of Miami's fifth president in November 2000.
+In November 2000, Foote was succeeded by Donna Shalala, former chancellor of the University of Wisconsin–Madison from 1988 to 1993 and U.S. Secretary of Health and Human Services from 1993 to 2001, who was appointed the University of Miami's fifth president.
 Under Shalala, the University of Miami built new libraries, dormitories, symphony rehearsal halls, and classroom buildings.
-The university's academic quality also continued improving, a trend that began in earnest under Foote.
+The university's academic quality continued improving, a trend that began in earnest under Foote.

 Roughly a year into Shalala's presidency, on November 5, 2001, an 18-year-old University of Miami fraternity pledge drowned while attempting to swim across Lake Osceola, the campus lake, while intoxicated.
 Police reports later cited the student's dangerously high blood alcohol content in conjunction with dropping water temperatures and exhaustion as primary factors in his death, and two fraternity members who accompanied him were criminally charged with "negligence, breach of fiduciary duty, and breach of duty to aid and/or rescue."
-The university responded by making swimming in Lake Osceola, which was already prohibited, punishable by expulsion.